platformonline/MyCounter.GithubAction/README.md

 # MyCounter Github Action

-This action is developed to Hit or Get Counter value on MyCounter.
+This action is developed to Hit or Get Counter value on https://www.mycounter.app

 ## Inputs